BARCODE-HTP/.github/profile/README.md

 ### About the BARCODE Project

-BARCODE is an open-access software suite enabling the high-throughput screening of dynamically restructuring soft materials, quantifying biomaterial activity without extensive programming requirements.
+BARCODE is an open-access crowd-sourced software suite enabling the high-throughput screening of dynamically restructuring soft materials, and quantifying biomaterial activity without extensive programming requirements.

 We welcome contributions!
-Please review our [contribution guidelines](https://github.com/BARCODE-HTP/barcode/blob/main/CONTRIBUTING.md) to get involved.